imiller82/fir_empire/README.md

 PrimarySourceBib.csv - Primary Source Bibliography.

 This is intended to be a complete list of primary sources used in the text.
 Where possible, I have provided links to sources available on the web.
+Due to the nature of bibliographic information, many columns are very sparse.